tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 He gasped and I saw his lips moving.
 I leaned in close.
 His voice was barely above a whisper.
 “No skin…It got no skin…”

 “Somebody help!
 Call 9-1-1!”
 I finally shouted.
 The couple across the restaurant pulled out their phones.
 I froze.
 “What do I do, Terry?
 What do you need?”
-All management had to take an emergency first-aid and CPR class annually, but no one retained anything.
+All management had to take an emergency first-aid and CPR class, but no one retained anything.
 I couldn’t remember shit.
 And Terry was focused only on whatever he saw in the chair.
 His lips were still moving.
 I bent closer to listen.

 “Flesh and bone…no skin…skull with eyes…horns in a circle—” He grimaced and grabbed his chest with both hands, rolling onto his side in a fetal position.